hirengondhiya/HirenGondhiya_T1A1/README.md

 **Explain type coercion	100**

 ---
-Most of the programming languages support many data types and converting values of a data type to another supported data type.
-This type conversion is supported mainly in two ways
+Most of the programming languages support many data types and converting the values of a data type to another supported data type.
+This type of conversion is supported mainly in two ways

-1. *Explicit Conversion*: Explicit type conversion occurs when the application contains and explicit instruction to convert data type of a value to another data type.
-For example in Ruby to_i method is supported by String class to convert string values to Integer.
+1. *Explicit Conversion*: Explicit type conversion occurs when the application contains and explicit instruction to convert data type of value to another data type.
+For example in Ruby to_i method is supported by the String class to convert string values to Integer.
 This way of type conversion is called explicit conversion.
-2. *Implicit Conversion/Type Coercion*: In certain situations when the system recognises that the current instruction being executed involves more than one data type and they are compatible with each other then the the system attempts to automatically convert the values of the data type based on rules of programming language.
+2. *Implicit Conversion/Type Coercion*: In certain situations when the system recognizes that the current instruction being executed involves more than one data type and they are compatible with each other then the system attempts to automatically convert the values of the data type based on on rules of programming language.
 This implicit type conversion is also called **Type Coercion**.

-For example for a division operation in Ruby if one of the operand is a Float value and another is an Integer, the Ruby Interpreter automatically converts the Integer operand to a Float value and then performs the division operation and hence the result of the operation is a Float value.
+For example for a division operation in Ruby, if one of the operands is a Float value and another is an Integer, the Ruby Interpreter automatically converts the Integer operand to a Float value and then performs the division operation and hence the result of the operation is a Float value.

 # Q10
 **Describe the data types recognised by the Ruby programming language.
 In your description you should give example code which uses each data type, and include the name of the Ruby classes which represent each data type.
 100**

 ---
-Ruby mainly recognizes following data types
+Ruby mainly recognizes the following data types
 1. Numbers
 This data types is used for storing numeric data into the variables.

     There are two types of Numbers supported by Ruby

     - Integer: This data type is used to store whole numbers only.
-An integer value represented by **Integer** class in ruby.
+An integer value represented by the Integer class in ruby.

-      for example following ruby code creates an Integer variable
+      for example, following ruby code creates an Integer variable

       ```
       int_value = 1
       ```
     - Float: This data type is used to store decimal numbers.
-A decimal value is represented by **Float** clas in Ruby.
+A decimal value is represented by Float class in Ruby.

-      for example following ruby code creates a Float varible
+      for example, following ruby code creates a Float variable

       ```
       float_value = 1.0
       ```
 2. Boolean:
-Boolean type can have one two possible values true or false.
+Boolean type can have one-two possible values true or false.

     A **true** value is represented by **TrueClass** and a **false** value is represented by **FalseClass** in Ruby.

-    For example following Ruby code creates a variable of type TrueClass
+    For example, the following Ruby code creates a variable of type TrueClass
     ```
     boolean_value = true
     ```

 3. Strings:
-In Ruby a string is a sequence of characters enclosed within quotes (**'**) or double quotes (**"**).
-They are represented by **String** class in Ruby.
-String values are very useful for giving feedback from application to the user.
+In Ruby, a string is a sequence of characters enclosed within quotes (**'**) or double quotes (**"**).
+They are represented by the **String** class in Ruby.
+String values are very useful for giving feedback from the application to the user.

-    For example following Ruby code prints a string message on user screen to input a integer value.
+    For example following Ruby code prints a string message on the user screen to input an integer value.

     ```
     puts "Please enter a Integer value"
     ```
 4. Hashes:
-In ruby a Hash is a collection of key and value pairs.
+In ruby, a Hash is a collection of key and value pairs.
 The values stored in this type of collection can be retrieved by the key associated with the collection.
 Hashes are represented by the Ruby class **Hash**.

-    A Hash is declared by enclosing key value pair between curly braces and key-value pairs can be declared by placing key and value seperated by a double arrow
+    A Hash is declared by enclosing key-value pair between curly braces and key-value pairs can be declared by placing key and value separated by a double arrow

     **{ key => value }**

-    The key in key-value pair can be of data type String or Symbol.
+    The key in the key-value pairs can be of data type String or Symbol.
 Whereas the value in the pair can be of any type of objects allowed in Ruby.

-    For example below code produces a Hash with key as name of the food item and associated string value as the category.
+    For example below code produces a Hash with key as the name of the food item and associated string value as the category.

     ```
     foods = {